 Does your employer offer life insurance through your benefits plan?
 That’s a good start.
 But keep in mind these points about your workplace life insurance:

-- It ends when you retire.
+- Your group life insurance typically ends when you retire.

 - It can increase in cost as you get older.

 True, buying life insurance through a group plan is often cheaper than getting it as an individual.
 But is your group coverage enough to cover your share of your family’s expenses?
 Will it cover big-ticket items like a mortgage or university tuition for your kids?
 If not, you may want to consider buying individual life insurance.
 That way, you can take it with you regardless of your employment situation.
-And you can top it up with group coverage through your workplace plan.

 Talk with an advisor about your life insurance options